-Below is the graph showcasing the annual supply and absorption dynamics (in units) of Arkade Developers Limited portfolio situated in Andheri, Borivali, Goregaon, Kanjurmarg, Santacruz, Malad (West), Vile Parle (East) and Carmichael Road from 2017 to 2023 (till Q1).
+The graph below illustrates the annual supply and absorption dynamics (in units) of Arkade Developers Limited's portfolio across various locations including Andheri, Borivali, Goregaon, Kanjurmarg, Santacruz, Malad (West), Vile Parle (East), and Carmichael Road from 2017 to Q1 2024.

-Figure 41: Annual supply and absorption dynamics (in units) of Arkade Developers Limited portfolio
+Figure 40: Annual supply and absorption dynamics (in units) of Arkade Developers Limited portfolio

-Source: As provided by Arkade Developers Limited

-Note: All the figures in the above graph are as per Calendar Year (CY)
+Source: As provided by Arkade Developers Limited Note: All the figures in the above graph are as per Calendar Year (CY)

-The following table presents the yearly sales value of units sold by Arkade Developers Limited, spanning from 2017 to the first quarter of 2023:
+The following table presents the yearly sales value of units sold by Arkade Developers Limited, spanning from 2017 to the first quarter of 2024:

 Calendar Year Sales Value of Units Sold (In INR Cr) - Agreement Value

 2017 130

 2018 169

 2019 148

 2020 163

 2021 135

 2022 355

-Q1 2023 232
+2023 623

+1Q24 174

-Total 1332
+Total 1892

-Source: ANAROCK has not verified the sales value of units sold year wise from 2017 to Q1 2023 and represented the data as provided by Arkade Developers Limited.
+Source: ANAROCK has not verified the sales value of units sold year wise from 2017 to Q1 2024 and represented the data as provided by Arkade Developers Limited.
 During the preparation of the industry report, neither ANAROCK does not has access to the balance sheet of Arkade Developers Limited nor ANAROCK has the expertise to review and validate the balance sheet of Arkade Developers Limited.

-Mapping of Residential Projects of Arkade Developers Limited launched (2017-Q1 2023)
+Mapping of Residential Projects of Arkade Developers Limited launched (2017-Q1 2024)